gbenattar/gbenattar.github.io/index.md

 *Projects proposal or request for details via email are welcome.*

-I am currently focus on helping people who **struggle with their spendings** by building an innovative financial program (to know more you can email me at gary@woozzi.com).
+I am currently focusing on helping people who **struggle with their spendings** by building an innovative financial program (free) via an app (to know more you can email me at gary@woozzi.com).

 In addition, I do consulting missions about the following topics: **engineering**, **blockchains** and **cyber security**.